freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 1200.1

-It looks good, I don't think there's any mistakes this time...
-Actually, I do see something.
-The `height` and `weight` columns; what units do they use?
+It looks good.
+There is something you can do to help out though.
+What units do the `height` and `weight` columns use?
 It's centimeters and kilograms, but nobody will know.
 Rename the `height` column to `height_in_cm`.

 #### HINTS